Disclaimer: This is Untrue.

 *

-"Worms in Wikipedia"
+"Worms on Wikipedia"

 http://en.wikipedia.org/wiki/Worms,_Germany